P1ntas/Large-Scale-Software-Development/factsheets/team4/tomas_martins.md

 ### The two pull requests that I am most proud of

-No relevant pull requests were created by me during sprint 4, besides some for documentation, for the project structure refactoring process and the ones that I approved but didn't create.
+Besides PR[#156](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/156), no relevant pull requests were created by me during sprint 4, besides some for documentation, for the project structure refactoring process and the ones that I approved but didn't create and were created by the developers of my team.

 ### Two contributions of other types that I am most proud of